Home About Us How We Can Help News Annual Report Downloads Contact Information Useful Links John Martin's Charity

 Who was John Martin?

 John Martin was born in 1637 and lived in fascinating times.
-His lifetime spanned the period of the Civil War and saw six monarchs on the throne of England commencing with King Charles I and ending with King George I. He died at the ripe old age of 77 in 1714 leaving a wife but having been predeceased by his son.
-In his lifetime he had been a Yeoman Farmer living in Hampton
+His lifetime spanned the period of the Civil War and saw five monarchs on the throne of England commencing with King Charles I and ending with Queen Anne, who died just one month later.
+He died aged 77 in June 1714 leaving a wife but having been predeceased by his son.
+In his lifetime he had been a Yeoman Farmer living in Hampton.

-By his Will, after making provision for his wife, he established various trusts demonstrating his desire for children and young people to have a Christian upbringing, a good education and to help those in need.
-A number of specific bequests were made to provide support for the poor in the parishes of Hampton, Bengeworth and Evesham, the clergy, the education of poor children and the ‘setting out yearly of Boys and Girls apprenticeships’.
+In his Will, after making provision for his wife, he established various trusts demonstrating his desire for children and young people to have a Christian upbringing, a good education and to help those in need.
+A number of specific bequests were made to provide support for the poor in the parishes of Hampton, Bengeworth, St Lawrence and All Saints', the clergy, the education of poor children and the ‘setting out yearly of Boys and Girls apprenticeships’.

 How has the Charity developed?

-John Martin’s Tomb at Saint Andrew’s Church, Hampton.
+John Martin’s Tomb at St Andrew’s Church, Hampton.

 The increased income available for distribution has enabled the purposes of the Charity to be widened.
 With the benefit of local consultation and guidance from the Charity Commission, a modern interpretation of the wishes of John Martin was set out in an updated Scheme.
 This was approved by the Charity Commission in 1981 and this, together with subsequent amendments to the Scheme, governs our work today.